wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 have to maintain a new shiny system written with glue instead of a strongly-typed and testable programming language.

-{{< admonition warning "Testing scripts" >}}
+> [!warning] testing scripts
-There's testing solutions for scripts as well, such as BATS for Bash and Pester for PowerShell.
-They are hacks at best, and you won't see them around for any vanilla use case of scripts.
+> There's testing solutions for scripts as well, such as BATS for Bash and Pester
+> for PowerShell.
+They are hacks at best, and you won't see them around for any
+> vanilla use case of scripts.
+>

-Those tools serve for nothing but prove my point that scripts aren't meant to write systems.
-Yet you see this kind of tooling appear due to the untreated _scriptitis_ in the IT industry.
+> Those tools serve for nothing but prove my point that scripts aren't meant to
+> write systems.
+Yet you see this kind of tooling appear due to the untreated
-{{< /admonition >}}
+> _scriptitis_ in the IT industry.

 ## Drawing a line in the sand